 Outside the Controlled Area

 The ban on growing peas only applies in the Controlled Area.
 Outside this area gardeners can continue to use pea straw as mulch.
 It presents a very low risk of spreading the pea weevil.
-MPI has traced all pea straw from the affected farms and removed it.
+Biosecurity New Zealand has traced all pea straw from the affected farms and removed it.
 If you know that you have pea straw from the Wairarapa, you may want remove any sprouting pea plants from mulched areas and dispose of the plants in the compost or in your household rubbish.

 Keeping watch outside the Controlled Area